Flannel vs. Plaid, what’s the difference?

 Why wear flannel?

-I wear cotton flannel because of its functionality.
+I wear cotton flannel because of its performance.
 Upon knowing how rich the history of this fabric is, it makes me want to stock up on more cotton flannel for when the flannel season comes.

 Flannel is a symbol of a country’s culture and Michigan, a state in America.
-I think there’s more to flannel than just being a winter season staple (which is when the flannel season is).
+I think there’s more to flannel than just being a winter staple (which is when the flannel season is).

 I hope this guide has helped in clearing the air about the difference in plaid and flannel once and for all.
 If you suddenly become confused between flannel or plaid, remember our equation.
-You heard it right here, folks!
-Help another plaid lover by sharing this post to them!